HealthDet4ChronicDisease/HDCD/README.md

 ┗ README.md
 ``````
 ## Setup and Installation
-1. Clone this GitHub repository to your local working directory by typing
+1. Clone this GitHub repository to your local working directory with
-the command below into your command line.
+the command:
 ``````
 git clone https://github.com/HealthDet4ChronicDisease/HDCD.git
 ``````